 MySQL Shell only persists the server URL and password through the means of a Secret Store and does not persist the password on its own.

-passwords are only persisted when they are entered manually.
-If a password is provided using either a server URI type string or at the command line when running mysqlsh it is not persisted.
+Passwords are only persisted when they are entered manually.
+If a password is provided using either a server URI-like connection string or at the command line when running mysqlsh it is not persisted.

 MySQL Shell provides built-in support for the following Secret Stores:

 MySQL login-path, which is available on all platforms supported by the MySQL server.
 It is provided by the MySQL configuration utility